Government bond: Credit risk

 A government bond in a country's own currency is strictly speaking a risk-free bond, because the government can if necessary create additional currency in order to redeem the bond at maturity.
-For most governments, this is possible only through the issue of new bonds, as the governments have no possibility to create currency.
-(The issue of bonds which are then bought by the central bank with newly created currency in the process of "quantitative easing" may be regarded as de facto direct state financing from the central bank, which is outlawed officially for independent central banks.)
-There have been instances where a government has chosen to default on its domestic currency debt rather than create additional currency, such as Russia in 1998 (the "ruble crisis") (see national bankruptcy).
+There have been instances where a government has chosen to default on its domestic currency debt rather than create additional currency, such as Russia in 1998 (the "ruble crisis").
+Furthermore, if a government bond is issued in a foreign currency then the government cannot simply create additional currency to redeem the bond, but must instead use its foreign currency reserves.

 Investors may use rating agencies to assess credit risk.
 In the United States, the Securities and Exchange Commission (SEC) has designated ten rating agencies as nationally recognized statistical rating organizations.

 Currency risk

-Currency risk is the risk that the value of the currency a bond pays out will decline compared to the holder's reference currency.
+In general, currency risk (or foreign exchange risk) refers to the exposure to exchange rate fluctuations faced by investors when purchasing assets priced in a different currency.
 For example, a German investor would consider United States bonds to have more currency risk than German bonds (since the dollar may go down relative to the euro); similarly, a United States investor would consider German bonds to have more currency risk than United States bonds (since the euro may go down relative to the dollar).
 A bond paying in a currency that does not have a history of keeping its value may not be a good deal even if a high interest rate is offered.
-The currency risk is determined by the fluctuation of exchange rates.

 Inflation risk

-Inflation risk is the risk that the value of the currency a bond pays out will decline over time.
-Investors expect some amount of inflation, so the risk is that the inflation rate will be higher than expected.
+Inflation risk is the risk that changes in the real rate of return (i.e. after adjusting for inflation) realized by an investor will be negative.
+Inflation is defined as an increase in average price levels, and thus causes a reduction in the purchasing power of money.
+A bond issued at a fixed interest rate is therefore susceptible to inflation risk (for example, if a bond is purchased at an interest rate of 5%, but the rate of inflation is 4.5%, then the real rate of return is only 0.5%).
 Many governments issue inflation-indexed bonds, which protect investors against inflation risk by linking both interest payments and maturity payments to a consumer price index.
-In the UK these bonds are called Index-linked bonds.
-In the US these bonds are called Series I bonds.
+See, for example, US Treasury Inflation-Protected Securities (TIPS).

 Interest rate risk

-Also referred to as market risk, all bonds are subject to interest rate risk.

-Interest rate changes can affect the value of a bond.
-If the interest rates fall, then the bond prices rise and if the interest rates rise, bond prices fall.
-When interest rates rise, bonds are more attractive because investors can earn higher coupon rate, thereby holding period risk may occur.
-Interest rate and bond price have negative correlation.
-Lower fixed-rate bond coupon rates meaning higher interest rate risk and higher fixed-rate bond coupon rates meaning lower interest rate risk.
-Maturity of a bond also has an impact on the interest rate risk.
-Indeed, longer maturity meaning higher interest rate risk and shorter maturity meaning lower interest rate risk.
+Interest rate risk is defined as the risk that a bond or other fixed-income asset to declines due to fluctuations in interest rates.
+Interest rates and bond prices have an inverse relationship, so bond prices fall when interest rates rise.
+For example, suppose an investor purchases a ten-year $1000 bond paying a 3% coupon.
+If a year later interest rates rise to 4%, then although the bond purchased by the investor still pays a 3% coupon, a $1000 bond issued after the interest rate rise will pay out a 4% coupon, making the original bond less attractive to other investors, unless sold at a discount.